ScaledMarkets/dabl/README.md

 ## Why We Do Not Use Maven or Gradle To Build the Project

-We do - our makefiles call maven.
-However, maven does not do everything we need to do - e.g., we need to run a compiler generation tool.
+We do - our makefiles call `maven`.
+However, `maven` does not do everything we need to do - e.g., we need to run a compiler generation tool.
 In addition, the test suite is not a unit test suite, but instead is a behavioral test suite, which does not fit well with `maven`'s phases, because for behavioral tests, one has to deploy